by: SGM Herbert A. Friedman (Ret.)

-The final version of the leaflet illustrates the jet, radar, and SAM site with shading, depth and texture.
+A third version of the leaflet illustrates the jet, radar, and SAM site with shading, depth (with and without color) and texture.
 The colors seem to have bluish and gray tinges and the rocket contrail is white.
-This is certainly the final version of the leaflet.
+This may be the final version of the leaflet.
 It is unknown if it was dropped on the first raid, but it is definitely the one that was dropped on later air strikes.
 It is coded IZD006.

 The front of the leaflet pictured a drawing of a warplane firing missiles at a radar site and anti-aircraft battery on the ground.
-Arabic text read, "Iraqi ADA Beware!
+The Arabic text is the same as the first leaflet in this series depicted above.
+"Iraqi ADA Beware!
 Don't track or fire on Coalition aircraft!"
 The back of the leaflet was all text: "Attention Iraqi Air Defense.
 The destruction experienced by your colleagues in other air defense locations is a response to your continuing aggression toward planes of the coalition forces.
 No tracking or firing on these aircraft will be tolerated.
 You could be next."

 It is interesting to see the difference between what the military states was the official message, and what the target audience actually read.
 An Iraqi translation of the leaflet reads, Air Defense Forces be warned!
 Do not attack the Alliances forces and do not follow it with your radars.
 The destruction that fell upon your comrades in other air defense sites is the answer to your continued aggression against the Coalition forces.
 Do not follow or fire at the coalition forces or you will be the next target.
 The leaflet was originally coded ADA1a, later versions IZD006.
 Due to the anti-aircraft fire against the A10, a strike was launched against an air defense and operations center near Tallil, about 160 miles southeast of Baghdad.